Program Outcomes (PO)

 Demonstrate leadership qualities in the execution and management of Civil Engineering projects, upholding professional ethics and sustainability concepts.

 Engage in lifelong learning with a quest to keep abreast with the latest developments in Civil Engineering practice.

 Program Specific Outcomes

-Apply knowledge in technical areas appropriate to Civil Engineering, including but not limited to structural, Geotechnical, Transportation, Geo-informatics, Environmental, and Water Resources Engineering.
+Apply acquired knowledge in technical areas to Civil Engineering problems, including but not limited to Structural, Geotechnical, Transportation, Geo-informatics, Environmental, and Water Resources Engineering.